Giving Advice ESL Games, Activities and Worksheets

 ESL Giving Advice Activity - Speaking: Stating Problems and Giving Advice, Communicative Practice - Intermediate (B1) - 25 minutes

-This communicative giving advice speaking activity helps to teach students how to state problems and give advice with should, ought to and had better.
-Half the class are problem people and the other half are advice givers.
-The problem people think of a minor problem they have and are willing to talk about, e.g. 'I'm always late to class'.
-Next, each problem person pairs up with an advice giver and explains their problem to them.
-The advice giver then gives a piece of advice, e.g. 'You ought to organize your time better'.
-The problem person then moves on to ask advice from another advice giver.
+This versatile giving advice speaking activity helps students practice phrases for stating problems and giving advice.
+Half the students are problem people and the other half are advice givers.
+Write a phrase to state a problem and give advice that you want the students to practice on the board, e.g. 'I'm having a hard time...' and 'You ought to...'
+The problem people then think of a minor problem they have and state the problem using the phrase, e.g. 'I'm having a hard time getting to class on time.
+I'm always late for class.'
+The problem person then explains their problem to an advice giver, who offers a piece of advice using the target phrase, e.g. 'You ought to organize your time better.'
+The problem person notes down the advice and moves on to ask advice from another advice giver.
 This continues until the problem person has received five pieces of advice.
-Students then swap roles and repeat the activity.
-Afterwards, students state their problem and tell the class the best and worst piece of advice they received.
+Students then swap roles and repeat the activity using other phrases to state a problem and give advice, e.g. 'I'm having trouble..' and 'You had better...'
+Finally, students state their problem and tell the class the best and worst piece of advice they received.

 I've got a Problem Preview